das-element/python-api/README.md

 ### Alternative Configuration

-You can also hardcode the paths directly in
-`daselement_api/manager.py` by modifying these lines:
+You can also hardcode the paths directly in `daselement_api/manager.py` by modifying these values:

 ```python
 EXECUTABLE_CLI = "path/to/das-element"